top of page

 Our "stuff" is about SO much more than just the physical items, and each of us has a different connection to our things.

-This abundance of "stuff" is a worldwide challenge we're facing, and it's a beautiful opportunity to dig deep into our Selves and practice vulnerable, kind, honest communication with those we love.
+Decluttering is a beautiful opportunity to dig deep into ourselves and practice vulnerable, kind, honest communication with loved ones.

-But I know from my own experience having a husband who was just fiiiiine with 1000 things strewn around our house rooms all willy nilly...
+But I know from my own experience of having a husband who was just fiiiiine with 1000 things strewn around our house rooms all willy nilly, while I was definitely not...

 Sometimes we need to declutter other people's things to save our sanity!